Deuteron production from phase-space coalescence in the UrQMD approach: Results

 \section{Results}

 In the following we will present extensive comparisons of UrQMD model results with experimental measurements of deuteron production at various beam energies and system sizes.
-We will mainly distinguish between proton induced reactions, p+p and p+A and nuclear reactions A+A. The calculated yields, ratios, rapidity and transverse momentum distributions will give us a good insight into the validity of the coalescence approach and possible shortcomings.
+We will mainly distinguish between proton induced reactions, p+p and p+A and nuclear reactions A+A. The calculated yields, ratios, rapidity and transverse momentum distributions will give us good insights into the validity of the coalescence approach and possible shortcomings.
+For Pb+Pb collisions of 2.76 TeV, UrQMD is used in hybrid mode.

 All simulations are performed using UrQMD with deuteron production via the coalescence approach as described above.